Now before I begin, if you are already committed to a regular exercise routine, go away! Seriously, stop reading and go workout!

 5 I’m not fit/strong/good enough yet: Are you friggin kidding me?!?!?
 By who’s definition?
 Look, I understand brushing you teeth before the dentist, but you go to a gym/fitness class to get fit…you DO NOT get fit to go to a gym/fitness class.
 By this rationale, when will you ever be ready?

-Be honest with yourself about what you REALLY want, if it’s important you will find the money and you will make the time.
+Be honest with yourself about what you REALLY want, if it’s important you will find the money (try out earning with casino games without internet) and you will make the time.
 Ask yourself, what your largest barrier is to taking action RIGHT NOW, whether it’s mental, physical, or a combination of the two.

 You and you alone control your destiny, stop waiting for things to fall neatly into place and “go for it”!
 Make today the beginning of an exciting and rewarding journey!!
 Be well and stay awesome!!!